itsmoagain/Situated_Insight/strategic-doc/idea-design-foundations.md

 ## Federation
+A decentralized system held together by shared logic

 Rather than a single global standard, this model supports federated participation.
 Each bioregional node can define its own governance, enrichment preferences, and insight tools, while still contributing to a shared mosaic.

+A federated ecosystem — a network of modular, regionally grounded DAOs that govern themselves, serve their communities, and choose when and how to connect.
+Each node operates independently, but shares core tooling, schemas, and principles that allow it to interact with others.

+Federation allows the system to scale in a way that reflects the diversity of the landscapes and people it serves — without imposing top-down control or flattening local knowledge.

 ### Why Federation Matters